Rawalpindi Cantonment Board (RCB) Confiscates Six Truckload Goods Of Encroachers - UrduPoint

 Rawalpindi Cantonment Board (RCB) has confiscated six truckload goods from different markets in its operation against encroachments

-The operation on the instructions of Cantonment Executive Officer (CEO) Sibtain Raza had been intensified and efforts were being made to make RCB areas encroachment free, said RCB spokesman Qaiser Mehmood.
+According to RCB spokesman Qaiser Mehmood, the operation on the instructions of Cantonment Executive Officer (CEO) Sibtain Raza had been intensified and efforts were being made to make RCB areas encroachment free.

 The operation was being conducted on daily basis while permanent and temporary encroachments were being removed, he added.

-He said, encroachments had been removed from Saddar, Gawalmandi, Tench Bhatta, Chungi Number 22 and Peoples Colony.
-The enforcement teams were conducting raids in two shifts.
+He said, encroachments were removed from Saddar, Peoples Colony, Tench Bhatta, Chungi Number 22, Bakra Mandi, Dhoke Syedan, Chor and Dhamial areas.